fengxia41103/myblog/content/thoughts/future value.md

 comparing to how well my competitors are using these numbers.
 If my competitor builds a machine twice as durable as mine but sell at the same PV, should I panic?
-Obviously now with the context we have discussed, the key to answer this is not how durable his machine is, but how often consumer changes their machine!
-The design life time should last slightly longer than what they are expecting to use it for, in theory.
-But to defeat my competitor at perception level, I want to show a machine that lasts twice as long as others' in the market &mdash; no one is to going to keep it that long, but the images matters.
+Obviously now with the context we have discussed, the key to answer this is <span class="myhighlight"> not how durable his machine is, but how often consumer changes their machines</span>! &mdash; the design life time should last slightly longer than what customers are expecting to use it for, in theory.
+If it is **too durable**, it is an over design and is a waste.
+Therefore, a strategy to defeat my competitor at perception level, I want to show a machine that lasts twice as long as others' in the market &mdash; no one is to going to keep it that long, but the image matters.

 # Marketing time